Medicine as a Profession (MAP) Ethics Project

 The medical practice environment is constantly changing.
 Increasing focus on population-based health care can challenge the physician's obligation to his or her patients.
 Resolving competing demands requires ethical principles of patient care that are embraced by physicians, patients, and managed care leaders alike.

-With support from the Medicine as a Profession (MAP) Project of the Open Society Institute, ACP's Center for Ethics & Professionalism collaborated with the Harvard Pilgrim Health Care Ethics Program to bring together a working group of patients, consumer advocates, physicians, managed care organization leaders, and ethicists to assess principles of ethics and professionalism in a changing practice environment.
+With support from the Medicine as a Profession (MAP) Project of the Open Society Institute, ACP's Ethics & Professionalism staff collaborated with the Harvard Pilgrim Health Care Ethics Program to bring together a working group of patients, consumer advocates, physicians, managed care organization leaders, and ethicists to assess principles of ethics and professionalism in a changing practice environment.

 Statement of Ethical Managed Care Principles